 Conclusion

-However, if you still want to soak your feet, do it in a warm bath and only soak them briefly.
+However, if you still want to soak your feet, do so in a warm bath and only briefly.
 Excess moisture can also lead to fungal infections, so ensure your feet are dry before putting on socks and shoes.

 An Epsom salt foot soak results in poor blood circulation through your blood vessels.
 Another significant issue is skin dryness due to excess moisture.
 Taking care of your feet is essential, especially if you have diabetes.
 The tips above can help keep your feet healthy and avoid further injuries.